-It's worth a walk, and maybe even a drink or two to take in the scene, however, I encourage you to explore beyond Broadway.
+It's worth a walk and maybe even a drink or two to take in the scene; however, I encourage you to explore beyond Broadway.

-I've put together a list of my favorite bars from my first trip to Nashville, which coincided with July 4th celebrations.
+I've put together a list of my favorite bars from my first trip to Nashville, which coincided with the July 4th celebrations.

 In addition to a thriving bar scene, I can also attest to the city throwing one hell of a BIG fireworks display over the Cumberland River.

 Where To Drink in Music City

 Once I'd dropped off my stuff at Nashville Downtown Hostel, it was only a two-block walk to my first bar -- Acme Feed & Seed at the corner of 1st Avenue and Broadway.

 I have my friend Kristin, a Nashville native, to thank for this recommendation.

 Occupying a historic building dating to 1890, Acme Feed & Seed is located on prime real estate.